Gunmen kidnap Kwara cleric, son, sibling, demand N100m ransom

-Meantime, relations of the victims are already begging the Kwara state government to intervene in all manners possible, the safe rescue of their family members in kidnappers den.

-The fresh victims are a young cleric, Alfa Sofiu Amolegbe, his son, Aliyu and his sibling, Fansasi.

-The trio were abducted at their private residence in Oko- Olowo along Ilorin- Jebba expressway in Moro Local Government area of Kwara state.
+Three persons, Sofiu Amolegbe, his son, Aliyu, and his sibling, Fasasi, were reportedly kidnapped, weekend, by gunmen, at their private residence in Oko-Olowo, along Ilorin-Jebba expressway, in Moro Local Government area of Kwara State.

-Vanguard reliably gathered that the suspected kidnappers removed the burglary of a window in the building through which they gained access into the room and abducted the trio at gun point.
+Vanguard reliably gathered that the suspected kidnappers removed the anti-burglary proof of a window in the building, through which they gained access into the room and abducted the trio at gunpoint.

-Vanguard further gathered that a bold attempt by Fasansi to escape was met with stiff resistance from the kidnappers, who reportedly rained bullets on him and also matcheted him.
+It was also gathered that a bold attempt by Fasasi to escape was met with stiff resistance from the kidnappers, who reportedly rained bullets on him and also matcheted him.

-Confirming the incident, the father of the victims, Imam Amolegbe of Dada, Okelele area, Ilorin who spoke with journalists said that the kidnappers later abandoned Fasansi thinking he was dead.
+Confirming the incident, the father of the victims, Imam Amolegbe of Dada, Okelele area, Ilorin, who spoke with journalists, said that the kidnappers later abandoned Fasasi thinking he was dead.

 Imam Amolegbe also said that the victim is now recuperating at a private hospital in Ilorin.

-The cleric further said that the kidnappers have contacted the family demanding for N100m ransom.
+The Cleric further said that the kidnappers have contacted the family demanding N100m ransom.

 “ I am appealing to the state government and men of goodwill to assist us in getting my two sons and grandson out of the den of the kidnappers,” the cleric said in a shaky voice.